-- (a) Subject to Section 8(b) and unless otherwise ordered by the court or provided in a trust, a trustee that is an original account holder has the right to access any digital asset held in trust, including any catalogue of electronic communications of the trustee and the content of an electronic communication. - (b) Subject to Section 8(b) and unless otherwise ordered by the court or provided in a trust, a trustee that is not an original account holder has the right to access: - (1) the content of an electronic communication that the custodian is permitted to disclose under the Electronic Communications Privacy Act, 18 U.S.C.
-Section 2702(b) [as amended;

-- (2) any catalogue of electronic communications sent or received by the original or any successor account holder; and - (3) any other digital asset in which the original or any successor account holder has a right or interest.
+- (a).
+Subject to section 10-108, subsection (b) and unless otherwise ordered by the court or provided in a trust, a trustee that is an original account holder has the right to access any digital asset held in trust, including any catalogue of electronic communications of the trustee and the content of an electronic communication. - (b).
+Subject to 10-108, subsection (b) and unless otherwise ordered by the court or provided in a trust, a trustee that is not an original account holder has the right to access: - (1).
+The content of an electronic communication that the custodian is permitted to disclose under the Electronic Communications Privacy Act, 18 United States Code, Section 2702(b); - (2).
+Any catalogue of electronic communications sent or received by the original or any successor account holder; and - (3).
+Any other digital asset in which the original or any successor account holder has a right or interest.